-2. Initial admission of children to the first grade (or other grades) will involve a consideration of both chronological age and the readiness of the children to do the work of those grades.
+- 1. Children who will be five years of age on or before September 1 of the school year during which they wish to enroll will be eligible to enter kindergarten in September. - 2.
+Initial admission of children to the first grade (or other grades) will involve a consideration of both chronological age and the readiness of the children to do the work of those grades. - LEGAL REFS.: M.G.L.
+15:1G Board of Education Regulations for Entrance to First Grade and Kindergarten, adopted 7/20/71

-All children of school age who reside in the district will be entitled to attend the public schools, as will certain children who do not reside in the district but who are admitted under School Committee policies relating to nonresident students or by specific action of the School Committee.
+All children of school age who reside in the City will be entitled to attend the public schools, as will certain children who do not reside in the town but who are admitted under School Committee policies relating to nonresident students or by specific action of the School Committee.

-Advance registration for prospective kindergarten students will take place in the spring.
+Registration for prospective kindergarten students will take place in March.
 Every student seeking admission to school for the first time must present a birth certificate or equivalent proof of age acceptable to the Principal and proof of vaccination and immunizations as required by the state and the School Committee.
-Proof of residency of the individual holding legal guardianship may also be required by the school administration.
+Proof of residency of legal guardianship may also be required by the school administration.

-LEGAL REFS.: M.G.L.
-15:1G; 76:1; 76:5; 76:15; 76:15A

-CROSS REFS.: JLCA, Physical Examination of Students

-JLCB, Immunization of Students

-JFBB, School Choice
+- LEGAL REFS.: M.G.L.
+15:1G; 76:1; 76:5; 76:15; 76:15A 603 CMR 26:01; 26:02; 26:03 - CROSS REFS.: JLCA, Physical Examination of Students JLCB, Inoculations of Students JFBB, School Choice